lkaruppiah54462/kickstarter-analysis/README.md

 #### a)Based on Goal (Plays)
 Observation
 ---
-1. Successful campaigns > Failed Campaigns for Goal < $15000
+1. Successful campaigns > Failed Campaigns for Goal < $15000.
+It is important to be realistic when setting goals.
+2. > 70% campaign successful for goal < $10000
+3. > 90% of campaign goal is < $15000.
+If a goal is >  $15000, it must have very good reasons.
 #### b)Based On Launch Date (Theater)
 Observation
 1. The most successful Kickstarter campaigns were started in May.